b-gonzalez/Fluent-VBA/README.md

 # Meta tests

 The fluent unit testing framework uses itself to test itself.
-These set of tests are contained in the mTests module in the MetaTest sub
+These set of tests are contained in the mTests module in the MetaTests sub

 # Documentation tests